The Pruning Shears for Lawn and Garden Care

-For sharpness, ease of cutting, and durability, we’ve selected the following top five pruning shears as best in class.
+For sharpness, ease of cutting, and durability, we’ve selected the following top pruning shears as best in class.

-1. BEST FOR GENERAL GARDENINGING: Mockins Stainless Steel Bypass Pruning Shears
+1. BEST OVERALL: Mockins Stainless Steel Bypass Pruning Shears

 Whether you wish to trim flowers, harvest fresh herbs, or cut back unruly vegetable vines, you won’t go wrong with Mockins Stainless Steel Bypass Pruning Shears.
 They feature soft-grip, ergonomic rubber handles, a locking mechanism, and super sharp stainless steel bypass blades to make cutting green garden stems a snap.

 For those who want smaller shears without sacrificing cutting ability, the Saboten 11210 Thinning Shears are just the ticket.
 These little bypass pruners feature sharp Teflon-coated carbon steel blades, easy-grip handles, and a built-in locking mechanism.

 3. BEST FOR FLOWERS: TABOR TOOLS K7A Straight Pruning Shears